OlayinkaBolarinwa/azure-terraform-setup/README.md

 # Terraform Azure Project – Personal Build Log

-Terraform Azure Project – Personal Build Log

-This is my first Terraform setup in a simple Azure environment with a VM, networking, diagnostics, and logging.
-The goal was to build everything from scratch and get familiar with infrastructure-as-code using the AzureRM provider
+This is my first Terraform setup for a basic Azure environment.
+It includes a virtual machine, networking, logging, and diagnostics.
+The purpose was to build everything from scratch using the AzureRM provider and learn how to manage infrastructure as code.

+---

-What’s Included
+## What’s Included

-Resource Group
+- Resource Group

-Virtual Network
+- Virtual Network

-Subnet
+- Subnet

-Network Security Group (NSG) with inbound HTTP rule
+- Network Security Group (NSG) with an inbound HTTP rule

-Public IP (static)
+- Public IP (Static, Standard SKU)

-Network Interface
+- Network Interface

-Windows Virtual Machine
+- Windows Virtual Machine (Windows Server 2019)

-Log Analytics Workspace
+- Log Analytics Workspace

-Diagnostic Settings for both the VM and NSG
+- Diagnostic Settings for the VM and NSG

-I wrote everything in one main.tf file.
-It includes all resources mentioned above.
-The VM is running Windows Server 2019, and the NSG is allowing HTTP traffic.

-Public IP is set to static and standard SKU.
-Tags are applied to keep things organized under environment = "dev".
+---

+## Configuration Overview

+Everything is written in one `main.tf` file.
+The virtual machine runs Windows Server 2019.
+The NSG allows HTTP traffic, and the public IP is configured as static.
+Tags are used to keep resources grouped under `environment = "dev"`.

+---

+## Error Encountered

-I hit this error while trying to set up diagnostic settings for the VM and NSG:
+When setting up diagnostic settings for the VM and NSG, I got this error:

-Error: "enabled_logs": blocks of type "enabled_logs" are not expected here. with azurerm_monitor_diagnostic_setting.project_vm_diagnostics,
+Error: "enabled_logs": blocks of type "enabled_logs" are not expected here. with azurerm_monitor_diagnostic_setting.project_vm_diagnostics

-Same thing happened for enabled_metric.

-This was super confusing at first because all examples I saw online still used enabled_logs, but it turns out that syntax is deprecated as of newer versions of the AzureRM provider (I’m using ~> 3.117.1).
+The same happened with `enabled_metric`.

+This happened because the `enabled_logs` and `enabled_metric` blocks are no longer supported in the newer AzureRM provider version (`~> 3.117.1`).

+---

-Fix
+## Fix

-To fix the diagnostic settings, I had to replace this:
+I changed this:

 enabled_logs {